 3. Securely lock all doors, windows and any skylights

 4. Remove any valuable items from the decking, such as barbecues, and if possible remove dining furniture and lock in an outdoor storage shed.

 5. Use strong padlocks on any outdoor storage sheds or boxes and remove any valuable equipment, like bikes.

 6. Consider fitting a GSM alarm which will message your phone if triggered when you’re not present.
 Or think about hooking up to a monitored alarm system (such as Ramtech) where your park operator is alerted if there is a break-in.
 These alarms may have door and window sensors or PIR motion sensors to pick up any untoward activity in your caravan or lodge.
 Similarly consider fitting a security camera inside your caravan where you get an alert to your smartphone.

-7. Ask your park operator if they have a park watch scheme which might give you extra security tips and might encourage owners to look out for one another.
-Likewise owners on your park may have setup a Facebook group where any suspicious activity or signs of damage can be shared.
+7. Ask your park operator if they have a park watch scheme that might give you extra security tips and might encourage owners to look out for one another.
+Likewise, owners on your park may have set up a Facebook group where any suspicious activity or signs of damage can be shared.
 Even if your park closes for a period, it’s likely owners be allowed to visit their caravans during the daytime so they could post anything of concern.

-10. Finally, make sure your you have renewed you static caravan or lodge insurance so you’re protected against theft and storm damage throughout the winter.
+10. Finally, make sure you have renewed your static caravan or lodge insurance so you’re protected against theft and storm damage throughout the winter.

 Over to you…

 Got any caravan security tips to share with other owners?
 Or has your static caravan or lodge ever been targeted by thieves?
 Share your top tips or experiences in the comments box below.